-Because we primarily sell our products to a customer base of independent Associates and Preferred Customers, we increase our sales by increasing the number of our active Customers, the amount they spend on average, or both.
+because we primarry sen our products to a customer base of independent resources and i referred customers, we increase our sales by increasing the number of our active Customers, the amount they spend on average, or both.
 Our primary focus continues to be increasing the number of active Customers.
 We believe this focus is consistent with our vision of improving the overall health and nutrition of individuals and families around the world.
 Sales to Associates account for approximately 52% of direct selling segment product sales during 2024, with the remainder being to Preferred Customers.
 Increases or decreases in product sales are typically the result of variations in the volume of product sold relating to fluctuations in the number of active Customers purchasing our products.
 The number of active Associates and Preferred Customers is therefore used by management as a key non-financial indicator to evaluate our operational performance.